Radical Geometry by the Adriatic

 Good to know

 A minimum stay of one week is required.
-The property is fully managed, with daily cleaning and breakfast included.
-A private chef is available upon request for evening meals.
 There is easy pedestrian access to the town center and the shoreline.

 Amenities & services